JammuGenocide/JammuGenocide/README.md

 `Ethnic cleansing`

-    The U.N commisionof experts define ethnic cleansing as, "Rendering and area ethnically homogenous by using by using force or intimidation to remove from a given area persons of another ethnic group or religious group."
+    The U.N commision of experts define ethnic cleansing as, "Rendering an area ethnically homogenous by using by using force or intimidation to remove from a given area persons of another ethnic group or religious group."